ARM-software/CMSIS-Stream/PythonPackage/README.md

 # Change history

+## Version 2.1.0:
+* Added interprocess communication and buffer sharing API
+* See documentation about IPC

 ## Version 2.0.0:
 * The header files have been restructured and new header files are required to build a CMSIS-Stream client (they can be generated from the Python script)
 * New event system : nodes can send / receive events in addition to processing data flow.
 Events are like remote procedure calls.